-Der Langrisser is a remake of Langrisser II, which also fixed some of the difficulty issues that was in the original Langrisser II.
+Der Langrisser is a remake of Langrisser II, which also fixed some of the difficulty issues that were in the original Langrisser II.

 In the load game menu, highlight any unoccupied save slot and press Up, Down, Up, Down, Left, Right, Select, A. A number "01" will appear in the highlighted save slot, denoting the level number.
 Left and Right increase the number by 10, and Up and Down increase the number by 1.
 Press Start to warp to the selected level.

 In the load game menu, highlight any save slot and press Left, Right, Select, A. The sound test menu will appear.

 And the bottom option is a sound effect test:

 In both menus, Up and Down toggle the track to play, Left and Right change the page, A plays the selected track, and B exits the menu.

 A battle test also exists, but the only known way to access it is by entering the sound test code in the full English translation.